 - Select the Submitted to [Host Institution] link from the top of the match.

-- The that opens recaps the paper view process and summarizes the intellectual property rights of the paper's author.
+- The page that opens recaps the paper view process and summarizes the intellectual property rights of the paper's author.
 To proceed, select the send a request to view this paper button.

-While we encourage Instructors to engage with one another, Turnitin is unable to facilitate requests beyond this point.
+While we encourage instructors to engage with one another, Turnitin is unable to facilitate requests beyond this point.

 Although Turnitin tries to make the paper transfer process as easy as possible, there can be some issues with transferring.
 For example, the receiving instructor may use an email client that strips the content, or they might overwrite or delete the content accidentally.
 Turnitin doesn't play any role in a paper view request after the initial email.

 I've received a paper view request.
 What should I do?

 Turnitin allows an instructor from another university or institution to make a paper view request.
 During this process, an email is sent including a brief recap of the assignment in question (title, submission date, and class title) as it was originally submitted.
 Also included in the email is basic information about the matching paper, such as the instructor's name who has made the request and the similarity percentage it has matched.

 A full plain-text version of the original paper, as it was submitted to your class, is included in the received email.
 To share the original paper with the instructor who has made the request, reply to the email and it will be sent directly to them.